Sithi5/simple-image-encryptor/README.md

 - `-v, --verbose`: (Optional) Enable verbose output.

-- The program will process all `PNG` and `JPEG` image files in the specified folder, encrypting or decrypting them based on the operation specified.
+- The program will process all `PNG` and `JPG` image files in the specified folder, encrypting or decrypting them based on the operation specified.

 - When the script is run, it will prompt the user to enter a password for encryption or decryption.
 The password cannot be empty.